sboysel/fredr/README.md

 license](https://img.shields.io/github/license/sboysel/fredr.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-`fredr` provides a complete set of `R` bindings to the [Federal Reserve Economic Data (FRED)](https://research.stlouisfed.org/fred2/) RESTful API for, provided by the Federal Reserve Bank of St. Louis.
-The functions allow the user to search for and fetch time series observations and associated metadata within the FRED database.
+`fredr` provides a complete set of `R` bindings to the [Federal Reserve Economic Data (FRED)](https://research.stlouisfed.org/fred2/) RESTful API, provided by the Federal Reserve Bank of St. Louis.
+The functions allow the user to search for and fetch time series observations as well as associated metadata within the FRED database.
 The core functions are

 - `fredr_set_key()` - Set the required FRED API key for the session.